 |Capital One Secured Mastercard||You may be able to get a card with a credit limit higher than your deposit||Bad credit|

-This card has an industry-leading introductory offer, which makes it a great choice for the consumer who wants to make a big purchase and pay it off slowly.
+This card has a solid introductory offer, which makes it a great choice for the consumer who wants to make a big purchase and pay it off slowly.
 And because of its generous stance on late fees (there are none), it’s also a solid option if you need flexibility with payments.

-- Pay no interest on purchases or balance transfers for 21 months.
-That’s the longest interest-free intro period available.
+- Pay no interest on balance transfers or purchases for 18 months.

 - There are no late fees with this card, giving borrowers the flexibility and help they need to pay off high-interest debt.

 - Pay no annual fee and no penalty rate, making it a great choice for consumers on a budget.